Scorpion197/Tech-Blog/README.md

 EMAIL_HOST_PASSWORD = ''        #Make sure to not write it if you're in a production server (use some google APIs) EMAIL_USE_TLS = True
 ```
+In your gmail account (EMAIL_HOST_USER), go to ``` https://myaccount.google.com/lesssecureapps ```, turn it on

+In case you don't know what's it, it allows third party software to send emails using your account